jeffqchen/TaitoJammaJoy/README.md

 ------------
 ## Compiling

-This project is developed with `Windows 98 Driver Development Kit`, aka `98DDK`.
-The Visual Studio workspace is for viewing coding only.
-Attempt to compile through VS will fail.
+This project is developed with `Windows 98 Driver Development Kit`, aka `98DDK`, `version 5.0.2516.1900`.

 Place all the project files under `98DDK\src\input\JAMMAKJoy`, then start the 98DDK building environment.

 Use command `build -cZ` to compile.
 The result file can be found under `obj\i386`.

+*The Visual Studio workspace is for viewing coding only.
+Attempt to compile through VS will fail.*

 ------------
 ## Technical Details